bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 There is a [question](https://stackoverflow.com/questions/10320232/how-to-accept-a-file-post) on stackoverflow.com about web api file upload.
 The important thing you've to notice is "You don't have to use System.Web.dll classes in bit world, even when you're hosting your app on traditional asp.net

-By removing usages of that dll, you're going to make sure that your code works well on asp.net core too whenever you migrate your code (which can be done very easily using bit).
+By removing usages of that dll, you're going to make sure that your code works well on asp.net core either whenever you migrate your code (which can be done very easily using bit).
 So drop using #HttpContext.Current and all other members of System.Web.dll#

 Web API Attribute routing works fine in bit project, but instead of [Route("api/file-manager/upload")] or [RoutePrefix("api/file-manager")], you've to write [Route("file-manager/upload")] or [RoutePrefix("file-manager)], this means you should not write /api in your attribute routings.
 That's a side effect of branching, which improves you're app performance in turn.